ZaenbA/mindful-moments/README.md

  *[View Live Website](https://zaenba.github.io/mindful-moments/)*

 ## **Project Overview**
-Our mental health affects how we think, feel and get along with other people.
-By going through these big feelings, and can sometimes feel a little too much for us to handle, it helps us understand how we can handle stress, be able to relate to others, and make choices in those moments.
-Mental health is important for everyone, from when we are babies, to when we grow up and become adults.

 This website is created specifically to support children’s mental health, wellbeing, and mindfulness.
 It’s designed to help children understand and manage their big emotions in a safe, supportive environment.
 Parents can use it at home to guide their children, while schools can incorporate it into the classroom to encourage mindfulness.
 Although the main focus is on children, the website also serves as a helpful tool for parents, guardians, and educators to promote positive mental health and wellbeing for kids.